-Cottonwood is open for business and the Council's strategic plan directives and guiding principles on page 16 and the full Strategic Plan document in the appendix on pages xxx to xxx, truly emphasize the leadership's direction for managed economic growth and development.
+Cottonwood is open for business and the Council's strategic plan directives and guiding principles on page 16 and the [full Strategic Plan](#) document, in the appendix on page 285 and on the City of Cottonwood's website as well, truly emphasize the leadership's direction for managed economic growth and development.

 During FY 2020, a new Starbucks Coffee, Dunkin' Donuts and a Dutch Bros were built and opened for business, which increased the City's tax base.
 FY 2021 saw the opening of a new Harbor Freight Tools and a brand-new Verizon store.
-Construction for a 85-room Springhill Suites by Marriott was started.
+Construction for a 85-room SpringHill Suites by Marriott was started.
 One local housing development and one planned development along with State Trust Land and Federal Forest were annexed, adding 11 square miles to Cottonwood proper and providing future population growth opportunities.